Orientation-dependent electric transport and band filling in hole co-doped epitaxial diamond films: Results

 \subsection{Device fabrication}

 We selected commercial (111)- and (110)-oriented Ib-type single crystals grown by the high-temperature high-pressure method (Sumitomo) as substrates for thin-film growth.
 Prior to the growth process, the substrates were thoroughly cleaned by the procedure detailed in Table~\ref{tab:substrate_cleaning}.
 A nominally undoped, 100 nm-thick homoepitaxial buffer layer was first grown to avoid any influence from the nitrogen dopants in the substrates.
-An additional 2 nm-thick B-doped delta layer was subsequently grown on half the samples.
+An additional 2 nm-thick B-doped $\delta$-layer was subsequently grown on half the samples.
 Growths were performed in two specifically process-dedicated reactors -- in order to avoid any B contamination of the intrinsic layer -- in H\ped{2}/CH\ped{4} atmosphere, resulting in H-termination of all the surfaces.
-The B dopants were supplied by a solid B-coated wire (Goodfellow) inserted into the MPCVD chamber by means of a magnetic manipulator.
-Growth parameters were set in order to match the calibrated growth rate on (100)-oriented single crystals, as described in Refs.~\onlinecite{ElHajjDRM2008, ScharpfPSSA2013}: all reported thicknesses should thus be treated as nominal values only.
+The B dopants were supplied by a solid B-coated wire (Goodfellow) inserted into the MPCVD chamber by means of a magnetic manipulator. {Growths were carried out at a pressure of 2~kPa, a reactor temperature of 750\apex{\circ}C, a plasma RF power of 750~W and an H\ped{2} flow of 200 sccm and varying CH\ped{4} concentration.
+In particular, the $\delta$-layers were grown by inserting the boron rod in pure H\ped{2} plasma for 2 s, followed by a 5 s growth step under a dilute H\ped{2}/CH\ped{4} pulse, and subsequently switching off the plasma and evacuating the gas mixture.
+Growths were performed on all samples simultaneously to minimize sample-to-sample variations in the $\delta$-layer thickness.
+Nevertheless, since the growth conditions were chosen} in order to match the calibrated growth rate on (100)-oriented single crystals~\cite{ElHajjDRM2008, ScharpfPSSA2013}, the reported thicknesses should be treated as nominal values only.
 Consequently, in the following we will limit our discussion to quantities (carrier density, conductivity, mobility, capacitance) per unit surface, which remain well-defined even in the absence of a well-defined sample thickness.
-The resulting diamond layer stack is sketched in Fig.~\ref{figure:device}(a) for the two types of films (H-terminated and B-doped).
+The resulting diamond layer stack is sketched in Fig.~\ref{figure:device}(a) for the two types of films (H-terminated and B-doped){, and a pictorial view of the expected band diagrams of the gated films -- based on the band diagram reported in Ref.~\onlinecite{DankerlPRL2011} -- is shown in Fig.~\ref{figure:device}(c,d).}